troyxmccall/alfred-spotify-mini-player/known-issues.md

 <a name="php_requirement"></a>

+## PHP Requirement

-* PHP 5.4.0 or later is required for authentication.
+* PHP 5.4.0 or later (shipped by default since Mavericks) is required for authentication.
 This is because I am using the PHP CLI [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) for Oauth process.
 If you use an older version, there is a [workround](https://github.com/vdesabou/alfred-spotify-mini-player/issues/44#issuecomment-72003149).
 Ask for more details if required.

+## Spotify Desktop bug

 * Spotify Desktop version above 1.x does not work with the workflow as AppleScript support is broken.
 See this [post](http://alfred-spotify-mini-player.com/blog/issue-with-latest-spotify-update/) for more details and workaround (i.e revert to 0.9.x version).